tmckayus/peak/README.md

 may contain subdirectories.

-For each top-level subdirectory, if there there is a current OpenShift login, the script will set the project to the name of the subdirectory.
+For each top-level subdirectory, if there there is a current OpenShift login, the script will set the project to the namespace associated with the name of the subdirectory.

 Within a particular test subdirectory, files will be executed in alphabetical order.
 This can be particularly useful for applications that are not installed as operators --